 Whether you find a free service or a professional service company, you can send out these surveys to gather the correct information regarding what market place might be right for you.

-Here are some popular survey services you might find useful:
+Here are some popular survey services you might find useful for surveying:

 Now a market survey!